-Please refer to the online course catalog for further details: AHU Physician Assistant Program Course Catalog
+Please refer to the online course catalog for further details and to archived Academic Catalogs on the AHU website for previous year's curriculum: AHU Physician Assistant Program Course Catalog

 PROGRAM PERFORMANCE STANDARDS

 STANDARD B4.01 The program must conduct frequent, objective, and documented evaluations of student performance for both didactic and supervised clinical practice experience components.
 The evaluations must: a) align with what is expected and taught and b) allow the program to identify and address any student deficiencies in a timely manner.